Sayeret Matkal: Recruitment and training

 The unit was kept top-secret during its initial years and its very existence was never officially acknowledged until the 1980s.
 Most of its operations and capabilities are considered classified to this day.
 Fighters and commanders were selectively hand-picked, based on personal acquaintances and referrals.
 Since the 1970s, while still secretive, the unit opened to voluntary recruits.
-Twice a year it holds a notoriously grueling selection camp (Gibbush) for potential recruits lasting several sleepless days.
+Twice a year it holds a notoriously gruelling selection camp (Gibbush) for potential recruits lasting several sleepless days.
 The recruits are constantly monitored by doctors and psychologists.
 Those who make it through with a passing grade are admitted.
 During the 1990s, this selection practice was picked up by other IDF special forces (Sayeret).

 The basic requirements for being considered to serve in the unit are a medical profile of 97 (with no disqualifying clauses), a quality category ("kaba") of 52 or more, and an initial psychotechnic grading ("dapar") of 50 or more.
-Once admitted to the unit, the recruits' training lasts for about two years, with heavy emphasis on camouflage, combat and patrolling techniques in urban areas, defusing disposal of bombs and land mines, fast tactical shooting, living off the desert and mountain, martial arts, navigation, reconnaissance tactics, small unit tactics, tactical driving, tactical emergency medical, tracking tactics, unconventional raid tactics, use a map and compass, use small arms and light weapons, and other skills required for survival behind enemy lines.
+Once admitted to the unit, the recruits' training lasts for about two years, with heavy emphasis on camouflage, combat and patrolling techniques in urban areas, defusing disposal of bombs and land mines, fast tactical shooting, living off the desert and mountain, martial arts, navigation, reconnaissance tactics, small unit tactics, tactical driving, tactical emergency medical, tracking tactics, unconventional raid tactics, navigational skills, small arms and light weapons, and other skills required for survival behind enemy lines.
 They must also complete the 120-150 km Beret March in the final four days to receive their red beret.

 The training regime consists of the following: